zulip/zulip/docs/subsystems/email.md

-`.txt` version is used directly; while the `.source.html` template is processed by `scripts/setup/inline_email_css.py` (generating a `.html` template under `templates/zerver/emails/compiled`); that tool (powered by `premailer`) injects the CSS we use for styling our emails (`templates/zerver/emails/email.css`) into the templates inline.
+`.txt` version is used directly; while the `.source.html` template is processed by `scripts/setup/inline_email_css.py` (generating a `.html` template under `templates/zerver/emails/compiled`); that tool (powered by `css-inline`) injects the CSS we use for styling our emails (`templates/zerver/emails/email.css`) into the templates inline.

 What this means is that when you're editing emails, **you need to run